The History of

 The first Sunday Service in the new schoolhouse church was held on Sunday, March 21, 1954.
 Attendance that Sunday included 38 adults and 18 children.

 On June 22, 1954, 200 delegates met in San Francisco.
-Eight congregations were voted into the Missouri Synod’s California~Nevada District and First Lutheran Church of Placerville was one of them.
-August 17, 1954, marked our Church’s official incorporation under California law with the name First Lutheran Church of Placerville.
+Eight congregations were voted into the Missouri Synod’s California-Nevada District, and First Lutheran Church of Placerville was one of them.
+August 17, 1954, marked our Church’s official incorporation under California law as the First Lutheran Church of Placerville.

 Early in 1955, Pastor Warmann received and accepted a call from a church in Susanville, California.

-In February 1963 they had a ground breaking ceremony.
+In February 1963, they held a groundbreaking ceremony.
 The new church building was completed early in November of 1963.
-On November 3, 1963, the last service was held in the old school house and on Thanksgiving Sunday, November 10, 1963 the first service was held in the new building.
+On November 3, 1963, the last service was held in the old schoolhouse, and on Thanksgiving Sunday, November 10, 1963, the first service was held in the new building.

-Vicar Richard Riggert arrived in August, 1996.
-In January 1997 the Church Council recommended to the congregation to call Richard Riggert as our associate pastor.
+Vicar Richard Riggert arrived in August 1996.
+In January 1997, the Church Council recommended to the congregation that we call Richard Riggert as our associate Pastor.
 He accepted and was ordained and installed.
-In March Pastor Meyer received a call from good Shepherd Lutheran Church in Alexandria, Minnesota.
-He accepted the call and his last day at First Lutheran was June 30, 1998.
+In March, Pastor Meyer received a call from Good Shepherd Lutheran Church in Alexandria, Minnesota.
+He accepted the call, and his last day at First Lutheran was June 30, 1998.

-May 16, 2004, because of health problems, Pastor Rod Hilpert stepped down from the pulpit and we entered the Interim Pastor program with Rev. Bob Fickenscher, the son of Rev. Carl Fickenscher who was one of the first Pastors to hold services in Placerville for the mission, as noted above.
+May 16, 2004, because of health problems, Pastor Rod Hilpert stepped down from the pulpit, and we entered the Interim Pastor program with Rev. Bob Fickenscher, the son of Rev. Carl Fickenscher, who was one of the first Pastors to hold services in Placerville for the mission.

-In November of 2005 we called Rev. Mark Haas of Peace Lutheran in Sacramento.
-Pastor Mark accepted this call on December 4th and was installed on January 29, 2006, retired August 2016.
+In November of 2005, we called Rev. Mark Haas of Peace Lutheran in Sacramento.
+Pastor Mark accepted this call on December 4 and was installed on January 29, 2006, and retired in August 2016.

-In August, 2015 we received Vicar Kevin Foley from Concordia Theological Seminary, Fort Wayne.
-In August 2016 Kevin Foley was ordained and installed as our Pastor.
-He and his family (wife Anna and children; Elijah, John Mark, & Lilly) remained with us until Pastor Foley received a call from River of Life LC in Omaha, he accepted that call and they moved on May 13, 2022.
+In August, 2015, we received Vicar Kevin Foley from Concordia Theological Seminary, Fort Wayne.
+In August 2016, Kevin Foley was ordained and installed as our Pastor.
+He and his family (wife Anna and children: Elijah, John Mark, & Lily) remained with us until Pastor Foley received a call from River of Life in Omaha.
+He accepted that call, and they moved on May 13, 2022.

-In January 2023 we sent a call to Pastor Mark A. Oatman, he accepted our call and was installed on January 31.
-He and his wife Debbie moved from San Leandro Ca. We are so happy to have Pastor and Debbie Oatman join us.
-He does a very good sermon.
+In January 2023, we extended a call to Pastor Mark A. Oatman, who accepted and was installed on January 31.
+He and his wife, Debbie, moved from San Leandro, CA. We are so happy to have Pastor and Debbie Oatman join us.